WeblateOrg/weblate/docs/vcs.rst

 ----------------------

 The VCS repository you want to use has to be accessible to Weblate.
-With a publicly available repository you just need to enter correct URL (for example ``git@github.com:WeblateOrg/weblate.git`` or ``https://github.com/WeblateOrg/weblate.git``), but for private repositories the setup might be more complex.
+With a publicly available repository you just need to enter the correct URL (for example ``git@github.com:WeblateOrg/weblate.git`` or ``https://github.com/WeblateOrg/weblate.git``), but for private repositories the setup might be more complex.